GabrielNezovic/streamlit-reddit-comment-search/README.md

 http://localhost:1198/
 ```

-You can search for a username, query the comments and filter the date range.
+You can search for a username, query the users' comments and filter the historical date range (in days).

 The resulting comments are then individually saved as text files in the 'comments' folder using the filename format:
 ```